My favorite hearty chicken salad, loaded with garlic chicken, tomatoes, bacon, and feta. So good, you won’t mind eating your greens!

 - Combine marinade ingredients in a large ziplock bag.
 Add the chicken and give it a shake.
 Let marinate at room temperature for 10 to 30 minutes.

 - Cook and crumble the bacon or cut into 1/2 inch pieces.
-My preferred method for cooking bacon is 12-15 minutes in the oven at 400 degrees F. on a foil-covered baking pan.
+My preferred method for cooking bacon is 12-15 minutes in the oven at 400°F on a foil-covered baking sheet.

 - Make the vinaigrette by combining dressing ingredients in a mason jar and shaking until well mixed.

 - Take chicken directly from marinade to a hot skillet or grill.
-Cook until done, 5-8 minutes per side and allow to rest for at least 5 minutes before cutting into strips.
+Cook until a meat thermometer inserted into the center of the breasts reads 160°F, 5-8 minutes per side and allow to rest for at least 5 minutes before cutting into strips.

 - Put a quarter of the lettuce on each plate and top with the remaining ingredients.